Home > Pudding and Mousse > Sweet Corn Panna Cotta with Fresh Berry Sauce

 How do you get the panna cotta out of the ramekin?

-Greasing the ramekin, very lightly, will help with this.
+Grease the ramekin lightly.
 You can also run a sharp knife around the top edge of the panna cotta to loosen it from the bowl.
-Then giving the ramekin a good solid bang when you invert it onto the plate (being very careful, obviously!)
+Then give the ramekin a good solid bang when you invert it onto the plate.

 My panna cotta never set up firm – what did I do wrong?

-Couple things come to mind – 1.
+A couple of things come to mind – 1.
 You didn’t allow the gelatin to bloom completely.
 2. The gelatin didn’t get fully melted into the mixture and was likely strained out.
+If it is still custard-like, enjoy it like a pudding!

 How long will the panna cotta last?

-Well, since there are only two servings, hopefully not long!
-Any leftovers should be covered and will keep refrigerated for about 3 days.
+Any leftovers should be covered and refrigerated for up to 5 days.

 Sweet corn panna cotta served on a small plate with fresh berries